Open Autonomous Intelligence Initiative

 8. Why This Review Matters

-Autonomous systems are increasingly deployed in private, high-stakes contexts.
+Autonomous systems are increasingly deployed in private, high-stakes environments.

 If we cannot define architectures that: